Lessons from the book of Nehemiah

 The temple was not being maintained.
 Sacrifices had ceased.
 The Jews continued to adopt the religious practices and culture of the surrounding nations.
 By the time our story begins, the political, social, and spiritual conditions in Jerusalem were deplorable.

 Notice that Nehemiah’s vision didn’t start out as a vision.
 It began as a concern or a burden for his nation and it’s people.
-We serve a creative God and he has made a vision unique for each one of us.
-Just as no thumb print is the same, each plan for our lives is unique for us.

 The most important thing in life is to discover God’s unique plan for your life.